pratyush021/picpoke/README.md

 # picpoke
-This is an Instagram clone, made with Spring Boot and ReactJS
+This is an Instagram clone.

+1. tRPC for backend
+2. zod for input validation library

 ### basic functionalities - already implemented
 1. Upload photos